This easy guide will go through how to create an invoice in NetSuite.

 Stripe’s transaction fee for card or wallet payments is a percentage of the total transaction, plus a flat fee for each one.

 For ACH debit or credit payments, there’s a percentage based Stripe ACH fee, which never goes above a limit.
 The same applies for wire transfers.

 But the general rule is: Stripe fees are calculated as either a percentage of the transaction it’s processing, or a fixed amount, or both.

-Now let’s see exactly what those fees are.
+Now let’s see exactly what those Stripe fees are.

 Stripe’s rates depend on exactly which service is being used, so let’s run through them one by one.

-Here are the key Stripe merchant fees you should know about³.
-There’ll be a little more detail on the most important ones in a moment.
+Here are the key Stripe merchant fees you should know about.³

 Remember, in most cases this is how much Stripe charges per transaction.

 |Online card and wallet payments||2.9% + $0.30.
 Plus 1% for international cards and/or 1% for currency conversion|